AlexQuin996/DS_Technical_Assessment/Data_Processing_Transformation_Task/README.md

 # Data Processing & Transformation Task

-This script processes transaction data from a .csv file to find the total spending per customer as well top 5 customers by total spending and outputs the results to a JSON file.
+This script processes transaction data from a .csv file to find the top 5 customers by total spending and outputs the results to a JSON file.

 ## Setup